-Established in 2002, the MSc in Nature, Society and Environmental Governance is grounded in the conviction that responses to political and environmental challenges require researchers and practitioners trained in the social sciences, with an ability to think critically and flexibly across disciplinary and sectorial boundaries.
+Established in 2002, the MSc/MPhil in Nature, Society and Environmental Governance is grounded in the conviction that responses to political and environmental challenges require researchers and practitioners trained in the social sciences, with an ability to think critically and flexibly across disciplinary and sectorial boundaries.

 The course syllabus focuses on the profound social, economic and political challenges posed by a diversity of contemporary environmental issues.
 It encourages students to develop theoretically sophisticated and empirically grounded understandings of the dynamic relations between environment, society, politics and governance, focusing in particular on the developed world.
 The course also has a very strong focus on research skills development, aiming to provide students with critical foundations in the methods and practices of the contemporary environmental social sciences through both class- and field-based study.

 Completing the course equips students with the knowledge and research skills to identify and reconsider key questions in environmental governance, paving the way for progress on to careers in academic research, environmental consultancy, and policy development in the public, private and voluntary sectors.
 The course has graduated over 350 students since its creation.